• Skip to primary navigation

 Let me tell you some of the key differences between the two:

 • They have different sizes.
-I am sure you already knew this.
-Typically shrimp is smaller than a prawn but some varieties of shrimp are large too.
+I am sure you already know this.
+Typically shrimp is smaller than a prawn, but some varieties of shrimp are large too.

-• They both have external skeletons and possess 10 legs but while shrimp are classified under the suborder Pleocyemata , prawns belong to the suborder Dendrobranchiata.
+• They both have external skeletons and ten legs, but while shrimp are classified under the suborder Pleocyemata, prawns belong to the suborder Dendrobranchiata.
 So they are distinctly different species.

-• Shrimp have two pairs of claw-like legs unlike prawn that have 3 pairs.
+• Shrimp have two pairs of claw-like legs, unlike prawns which have three pairs.

 • Shrimp bodies have a distinct bend, and their second and third segments overlap.
 Prawns, on the other hand, lack this distinct bend in their bodies, and each of their body segments gradually overlaps the one behind it.